stuartsierra/component/README.md

   (map->Database {:host host :port port}))
 ```

-Define the functions implementing the behavior of the
+Define the functions implementing the behavior of the component to
-component to take the component itself as an argument.
+take an **instance** of the component as an argument.

 ```clojure
 (defn get-user [database username]